-I have been spending a lot of time around AI coding tools lately: VS Code, Copilot, Claude Code, Codex-style workflows, local agents, and MCP servers.
-The more tools you connect, the more you start running into the same problem.
+I spend a lot of time wiring AI coding tools together: VS Code, Copilot, Claude Code, Codex-style flows, local agents, and MCP servers.

 That is where Bifrost caught my attention.

-The purpose of this test was simple: install the gateway, route real model traffic through it, connect an MCP server, turn on Code Mode, and see whether a coding agent can actually work through that setup.
+This test had a simple goal: start the gateway, route real model traffic through it, attach a filesystem MCP server, enable Code Mode, and see whether a coding agent could actually work through that stack.

 - Which model did it call?